 • Concentration Risk

-• Holding large, concentrated positions in a narrow pool (e.g. sector) of equities may carry a concentration risk and expose you to potential loss of capital in an event of a downturn of a specific industry sector or stock.
+• Holding large, concentrated positions in a narrow pool (e.g. sector) of equities may carry a concentration risk and expose you to potential loss of capital in the event of a downturn in a specific industry sector or stock.

 • Conflicts Risk

-• Investec may take and /or hold positions that conflict with those of our clients, more details around the treatment and execution of client orders can be found in the Order Execution policy which can be found on the website
+• IBP may take and / or hold positions that conflict with those of our clients.
+Further details regarding the handling and execution of client orders can be found in the IBP Order and Best Execution policy

-• Conflicts arising from Investec’s business model are managed through internal controls and processes and is detailed in the Conflicts of Interest Policy.
+• Conflicts arising from IBP’s business model are managed through internal controls and processes, as detailed in IBP’s Conflicts of Interest policy.

 • Transparency

-• Equity markets are very transparent with primary issuance of equity having to comply with stringent disclosure rules and near-live prices being accessible from a number of public sources
+• Equity markets are very transparent with a primary issuance of equity having to comply with stringent disclosure rules and near-live prices being accessible from a number of public sources.

-• Certain emerging markets securities may have lower levels of transparency due to varying levels of regulatory requirements.
+• Certain emerging markets securities may have lower levels of transparency due to varying levels of regulatory requirements and disclosure obligations.

 • Margin Risk